justforprogramming07-code/shm-anomaly-detection/README.md

 # How is it structured?

-The project has 3 notebooks the first one Is where we do the data cleaning the second one is where the isolatino forest pipeline is there and the third one is where the autoencoder pipeline is there
+The project has 3 notebooks: the first is for data cleaning, the second contains the Isolation Forest pipeline, and the third contains the autoencoder pipeline.